 - Hachiko Memorial Statue – Hachiko (the dog) waited for its owner each day at the same spot at Shibuya Station.
 When its owner died, the dog contiued to wait for its owner.
 And it continued for 10 years!

 Tokyo Itinerary Day 2: Tsukiji Outer Market, teamLab Borderless, Roppongi & Ginza (red pins)

-Day two is about fresh sushi, interactive light installations, art museums and glitzy shops!
+Day two on the Tokyo itinerary is about fresh sushi, interactive light installations, art museums and glitzy shops!
 Need I say more?

 Tsukiji Outer Market